 Admittedly, the sea does end up a long way away at low tide, but there are pools of water to paddle in if you don't fancy the walk.

-Runner up: Priory Bay in the East Wight has a background of woodland which also provides some shade.
+Runner up: Priory Bay in the East Wight has a background of woodland that also provides some shade.

 Best quiet Isle of Wight Beach for Avoiding people